 Bonds mean long-term debt.
-When the government, corporation needs to have cash then it borrows money from the public market and then pays interest on the money raised to the investors.
-The issuing corporation of bonds makes a promise of paying the principal amount at a specific date.
-Bonds issued pay interest to the bondholders.
-As per a fixed contract, a fixed interest payment has to be made after specific intervals generally every six months.
-Bigger corporations may trade their bonds in the bond market.
+When the government or corporation needs cash, it borrows money from the public market and pays interest on the money raised to the investors.
+The issuing corporation of bonds promises to pay the principal amount at a specific date.
+Bond issuers pay interest to bondholders by issuing bonds.
+According to a fixed contract, bondholders receive a fixed interest payment at specific intervals, usually every six months.
+More giant corporations may trade their bonds in the bond market.
 A corporation issues bonds to invest in plant and equipment or acquisition of another business.
-Government issues bonds generally to raise financing for capital improvement projects or other obligations.
+The government issues bonds generally to raise financing for capital improvement projects or other obligations.

 Types of Stocks and Bonds

-- Common Stock – This kind of stock gives a general ownership in the company.
-The common stockholders can elect and vote but in case of liquidation, they come much after bondholders and preferred shareholders.
+- Common Stock – This kind of stock gives general ownership in the company.
+The common stockholders can elect and vote, but they come much after bondholders and preferred shareholders in case of liquidation.

 - Growth Stock – This stock invests its profits in helping to grow the company.
-This stock may not pay a dividend or may offer a very small dividend.
+This stock may not pay a dividend or may offer a small dividend.

-- Dividend Stock- These types of stockholders are given much of the company’s profits as dividends.
-It may offer some capital appreciation but the main focus is dividend yield.
+- Dividend Stock – The company gives much of its profits as dividends to these stockholders.
+It may offer some capital appreciation, but the main focus is the dividend yield.

-- Convertible bonds– These are corporate bonds but there is provision to convert them into company stocks.
+- Convertible Bonds – These are corporate bonds, but a provision exists to convert them into company stocks.

-- Foreign Bonds- These are issued by foreign government and corporations.
+- Foreign Bonds – Foreign governments and corporations issue these.
 Investors invest in these since they pay higher interest rates than domestic bonds.

-- Municipal Bonds – These type of bonds are issued by states, countries, and municipalities.
+- Municipal Bonds – These types of bonds are issued by states, countries, and municipalities.
 The interest paid is tax-free.

 Below is the top 8 Difference between Stocks vs Bonds

-Both Stocks vs Bonds are popular choices in the market; let us discuss some of the major Differences Between Stocks vs Bonds:
+let us discuss some of the significant Differences Between Stocks vs Bonds:

 - Stocks are financial assets issued by a company and have ownership rights.
-Bonds are long-term debt instruments issued to raise capital with a promise of payback of the principal along with interest.
+Issuers issue bonds as long-term debt instruments to raise capital and promise to repay the principal and interest.

 - Stocks are riskier than bonds.

-- The stock market has a centralized trading system whereas bond is traded over the counter.
+- In the stock market, a centralized trading system operates, whereas in the bond market, trading occurs over the counter.

 Below is the Comparison table between Stocks vs Bonds

-Both stocks vs bonds are good ways of raising capital from the market and are very useful financial instruments.
-A well-balanced portfolio has both bonds and stocks and with proper allocation can help in maximizing growth and minimizing risk.
+Both stocks vs bonds are good ways of raising capital from the market and are beneficial financial instruments.
+A well-balanced portfolio has bonds and stocks, and proper allocation can help maximize growth and minimize risk.

-This has a been a guide to the top difference between stocks vs bonds.
-Here we also discuss the stocks vs bonds key differences with infographics, and comparison table.
-You may also have a look at the following articles –
+This has been a guide to Stocks vs Bonds.
+Here, we have discussed the Stocks vs Bonds key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more –